abenteuerzeit/todo-list/README.md

 ## Docker

-- Creating a Dockerfile for both the frontend and backend.
+- Creating a Dockerfile for both the front-end and back-end.
 - Using `docker-compose` to run the entire application (frontend + backend).

 ## Instructions

-1. Start by creating a new NestJS project for the backend and a new React project for the frontend.
+1. Start by creating a new NestJS project for the backend and a new React project for the front-end.
 2. Implement the functionalities listed above.
 3. Write unit tests for the key functionalities.
-4. Make sure that the application and tests work correctly both locally and in the Docker container.
+4. Make sure the application and tests work correctly locally and in the Docker container.
 5. Pay attention to code quality, project structure, and error handling.

 ## Evaluation